 Pressing technology approved for use on U.S. Navy surface combatants

-After years of rigorous testing, the Naval Sea Systems Command (NAVSEA) has approved the use of MegaPress CuNi mechanically attached fittings in sizes ½" to 2" in surface combatants for a variety of systems, including chilled water, potable water, electronic freshwater cooling, seawater cooling, washdown countermeasures, drainage and many others.
+Last year, the Naval Sea Systems Command (NAVSEA) approved the use of MegaPress® CuNi press fittings in sizes ½" to 2" to be used in surface combatant vessels for a variety of systems, including chilled water, potable water, electronic freshwater cooling, seawater cooling, washdown countermeasures, drainage and many others.
 ProPress copper ½" fittings were also approved for potable water and various drains.

 Pressing pipe offers the Navy, its shipyards and contractors two enormous benefits.

-The first is mitigation of fire.
-Fire is one of the greatest dangers in ship construction, repair and maintenance.
+The first is mitigation of fire, which is one of the greatest dangers in ship construction, repair and maintenance.
 There were more than 600 shipboard fires documented between 2017 and 2020.
-A recent analysis by the Society of Naval Architects and Marine Engineers found more than half of the fires were caused by hot work, such as welding and soldering.
+A recent analysis by the Society of Naval Architects and Marine Engineers found more than half the fires were caused by hot work, such as welding and soldering.

 The second benefit is cost and labor savings.
 Pressing can reduce installation time by 70 percent over traditional methods of joining pipe.
-When coupled with savings when testing the systems, due to near zero leaks, the cost and schedule advantages easily outweigh the investment.
+When coupled with savings when testing the systems, the cost and schedule advantages easily outweigh the investment.
 The National Steel and Shipbuilding Co.
 (NASSCO), which builds Navy ships, has done studies showing that testing pressed pipe fittings costs less due to fewer leaks, repairs and retesting.

-The Navy approval is only the latest marine-related approval for Viega products.
-The U.S. Coast Guard, American Bureau of Shipping, DNV-GL, Lloyd’s Register, Bureau Veritas and RINA all have previously approved the use of Viega fittings in marine environments.
-To download the NAVSEA approval letters, click here.
+Along with the NAVSEA approval, the U.S. Coast Guard, American Bureau of Shipping, DNV-GL, Lloyd’s Register, Bureau Veritas and RINA all have previously approved the use of Viega fittings in marine environments.